Mexico Drug Addiction

 Narconon Centers Open to Bring Help and Hope to Those Addicted

-Into a country with great need of treatment, two Narconon drug and alcohol rehabilitation centers have been established - one in Mexico City and one in Pedro Escobedo, Queretaro.
-The unique Narconon program takes those who are addicted through eight phases or steps that start by thoroughly detoxifying the body of residual toxins, reducing or eliminating cravings.
-The program goes on to help a person restore his or her own personal integrity, so often destroyed by drug use, and then revitalizes the person's own sense of morals and ability to make drug-free decisions.
-Internationally, seven out of ten Narconon graduates go on to live drug-free lives.
+The unique Narconon program takes those who are addicted through several phases or steps that start by thoroughly detoxifying the body of residual toxins, reducing or eliminating cravings.
+The program goes on to help a person restore his or her own personal integrity, so often destroyed by drug use, and then revitalizes the person’s own sense of morals and ability to make drug-free decisions.

 Narconon Drug Information Department